SpamTagger/.github/profile/README.md

 # 📨 Free and Open Source Spam Filtering Tools 📨

+## ⚠️ Attention needed to fix ClamAV on existing MailCleaner® appliances ⚠️

+If you have an existing MailCleaner appliance and have noticed that the ClamAV service is no longer starting, please see [this discussion thread](https://github.com/SpamTagger/SpamTagger-Plus/discussions/59).
+Please follow [this repository](https://github.com/SpamTagger/SpamTagger-Plus) for additional discussions related to ongoing support of MailCleaner®.

 ## 🚧 Continued MailCleaner® Development 🚧

 The SpamTagger project is being led by the former head of development for the MailCleaner® antispam gateway.